A quantum fluctuation theorem for any Lindblad master equation: Additional information on the numerical results

 where $\rho(t)$ is the solution of the ME (\ref{me:eq}).
 In the classical case, these two quantities are equivalent, as $\rho(t)$ is diagonal, and the state $\ket{\psi(t)}$ is one of the states of the chosen basis.
-However, these two possible definitions for the system entropy provide a completely different result for a quantum non-diagonal state.
+However, these two possible definitions for the system entropy provide a completely different result for a quantum nondiagonal state.
 This is also evident in our numerical demonstration of the FT, and we anticipate that the second definition is the correct one.
 We can also provide a theoretical argument for this result.
 With the QMC, one can evaluate the solution $\rho(t)$ to the ME as

 Strictly speaking, the equality is exact when one considers the whole ensemble of possible trajectories.
-In a QMC trajectory, from $\ket{\psi(0)}=\ket{k_0}$ to $\ket{\psi(t)}$, one can sample $\SB$, Eq.~(\ref{eq:SBsym}).
-Let us now consider the FT in the form of Eq.~(\ref{FTcoh}) and address the question of how we can evaluate $\Psiu(t\, |\, \Pi_{k_0})$ with an average over the MC trajectories.
+In a QMC trajectory, from $\ket{\psi(0)}=\ket{k_0}$ to $\ket{\psi(t)}$, one can sample $\cS$, Eq.~(\ref{eq:SBsym}).
+Let us now consider the FT in the form of Eq.~(\ref{FTcoh}) and address the question of how we can evaluate $\Psiu(t\, |\, \pi_{k_0})$ with an average over the MC trajectories.
 Inspection of Eq.~(\ref{eq:rhotr}), and of the definition of $\Psi(\xi,t)$, Eq.~(\ref{psi:def}), suggests

-Comparison of the last equality with the FT in the form of ~(\ref{FTcoh}) and ~(\ref{FTtr}), suggests that $\Delta S(t)_{sys,y}$ as given by Eq.~(\ref{eq:sy:app}) must be used in the numerical evaluation of the FT.
-This corresponds to Eq.~(\ref{eq:sy}) introduced in the main text.
+Comparison of the last equality with the FT in the form of Eqs.~(\ref{FTcoh}) and ~(\ref{FTtr}), suggests that $\Delta S(t)_{S,y}$ as given by Eq.~(\ref{eq:sy:app}) must be used in the numerical evaluation of the FT.

 This conclusion is confirmed by the results for the two-spin system shown in Fig.~\ref{figmc1:app} where the trajectory average in Eq.~(\ref{FTtr}) is shown for different values of the system parameters and of the initial state $\rhoz$, and the two possible definitions of system entropy change (\ref{eq:sx})--(\ref{eq:sy:app}) are used.
 In particular, in Fig.~\ref{figmc1:app}-(d) we consider the case of a time-dependent Hamiltonian, where the external field is changed according to $h(t)=h_0+(h_1-h_0) t/\tf$.
+While panels (a)-(d) in Fig.~\ref{figmc1:app} correspond to the case where the baths are thermal, with dissipation rates obeying the LDBC, in panel (e) we consider the case where the dissipation rates violate the detailed balance, see below for further details.

 We can also check that the FT holds for an arbitrary initial basis, as predicted by Eq.~(\ref{FTcoh}).
 In Fig.~\ref{fig:in:basis} we start the simulations from (i) the basis $\{\ket{k_0}\}$ that diagonalises the initial state $\rhoz$, and (ii) the basis $\{\ket j\}$ defining the jump operators introduced in Eq.~(\ref{diss}).
 We see that the FT is numerically satisfied for both choices.